 I LOVE coffee cake and this peach coffee cake with buttermilk deserves love and then some!
 Fresh peaches weren’t in season at the time of posting so I used frozen.
 I was worried the coffee cake would not have the full, juicy fruit flavor with the frozen peaches.
 But it was delectable, moist and full of creamy peach flavor!
 So make it anytime of year.

 While this is baking, your kitchen will smell like cinnamon heaven.
 The peach coffee cake is perfect for a brunch or lunch with coffee, tea, milk, hot chocolate!
 Whatever beverage you love!
-Oh, why not have it for breakfast, spring, summer or fall?
+Have it for breakfast- Spring, Summer, or Fall?
 Just have it for whatever reason, or no reason at all.
+Besides the peaches, you should have every other ingredient in your kitchen right now.

 I took a few remaining peaches and pureed them in a blender with a tiny bit of sugar.
 Then I placed a slice of the coffee cake on the puree.
 It actually doesn’t need it and tastes better on its own.
-It does look pretty though, doesn’t it?
+It does look pretty though.

 - 2 cups All-Purpose flour